All Episodes

 So how many of you remember when I decided I was going to teach myself to play drums?

-Was that like um seven years ago?
+Was that like seven years ago?

-Now I didn't want to play in a band, I just wanted to be able to knock around in my garage and maybe play to my stereo or something.
+I just wanted to be able to knock around in my garage and maybe play to my stereo or something.

-So those of you who are with me and uh on the locals app, you know that I've accomplished that.
+So those of you who are with me and on the locals app, you know that I've accomplished that.

 Now, was it good?